ammar-deep/SKFont/README.md

 ### Datasets
 Our model consists of three sub models namely F2F-F2S-S2F.
 For each model we have to prepare a paired dataset. i.e. a source to target font paired dataset, a target font to corresponing skeleton dataset, and a target skeleton to corresponding font dataset.
-To do this place any korean font in scr_font directory and N number of target fonts in the trg_font directory.
+To do this place any korean font in src_font directory and N number of target fonts in the trg_font directory.
 Then run the below commands for data preprocessing.

 1. Generate Source font images
     ```